-Related to IoT, individuals should have the right to be educated or at least have access to information on which these individuals base their actions with IoT - systems, - infrastructures and utilities.
-This education and proliferation of information needs to be done in a manner that is accessible to the nonexpert and may benefit much from Open Educational Resources and prosumer knowledge base.
-It is important to ensure that all stakeholders are able to participate in the discussions.
+Related to IoT, individuals should have the right to have access to information on which these individuals base their actions with IoT - systems, - infrastructures and utilities.
+This information needs to be provided in a manner that is accessible to the non-expert and may benefit much from Open Educational Resources and prosumer (i.e. both producer and consumer) knowledge base.
+It is important to ensure that all stakeholders are able to participate in the discussions, and it is up to both governments and private sector to help ensure user education.